loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 The moral here is that expansionary fiscal policy can be more effective than it might initially seem to be because every \$1 that the government spends increases aggregate demand several times over.
 Plus, through taxes, the government recoups some or all of its spending.
 (How much the government recoups depends on how much people save.)

 There are some caveats, however.
-Wealthier people spend much less of their incomes (and save or invest more), and so any government expenditures that go to them will have a lower multiplier than expenditures that go to less wealthy individuals, who spend all or almost all of their after-tax incomes.
+Wealthier people spend much less of their incomes (and save more), and so any government expenditures that go to them will have a lower multiplier than expenditures that go to less wealthy individuals, who spend all or almost all of their after-tax incomes.

-Increasing aggregate demand (and GDP) requires spending on new goods or services produced in the U.S. So, just as taxes and savings (or buying stocks, bonds, etc.) lowers the multiplier, spending on used goods or imported goods will as well.
+Increasing aggregate demand (and GDP) requires spending on new goods or services produced in the U.S. So, just as paying taxes and saving  lowers the multiplier, spending on used goods or imported goods will as well.

 Finally, there is the issue of how fast this multiplying occurs.
 Obviously, it won't happen instantaneously.
-To get the full multiplier effect, the money has to be income for and spent by many individuals.
-If we are trying to move the economy out of a recession or lower unemployment, it won't help as much if it happens too slowly.
+To get the full multiplier effect, the money has to be income for many individuals and then spent by them.
+If we are trying to move the economy out of a recession or lower unemployment, it won't help as much if this happens too slowly.

 ---